70 Powerful Swami Vivekananda Quotes for Daily Inspiration, Strength & Success

 Takeaway: Youth are the carriers of future change.

-Takeaway: Action > talking; doers change society.
+Takeaway: Action beats talk; doers change society.

 Takeaway: Strength is the foundation of service and growth.